Mandrab/FOOL-Compiler/README.md

 # FOOL Project

 This project started with the aim of better understand how programming languages and compilers work.
-It has been made after following the *Languages, Compilers and Computational Models* course at UniBo.
+It has been made after following the *Languages, Compilers and Computational Models* course at University of Bologna.

 ## A Functional and Object Oriented Language

 The project started with the design of a simple language that mixes Functional and Object Oriented paradigms (a.k.a.
 FOOL, with L standing for Language).
 Two short codes example are available below.
 The first one shows an higher-order use, the second one shows use of objects.
+Obviously, the two paradigms can also be used together.

 Higher-order code: